Christchurch Alternative Education

 The AE programme is delivered each week of the school term.
 Successful outcomes include returning to mainstream; placement in a youth guarantee course; dual enrolment in a secondary school and a trades academy; and employment.

 To be eligible for Alternative Education, students must be verified by the Ministry of Education.
-Applications using the AE Verification application form can be submitted by the School Contact Person or attendance personnel or Ministry Senior Advisors or Te Kura (The Correspondence School)
+Applications using the AE Verification application form can be submitted by the School Contact Person or Ministry Senior Advisors or Te Kura (The Correspondence School) to the AE Manager.

 Once a student has been verified, two meetings are convened prior to the setting of a start date with an AE Provider.
 The second meeting is held at the provider’s site.